UoW-ATM/joas_air_rail_network_analysis/README.md

 Results are mainly stored in the _output_ folder as figures (/output/figs/) with some analysis as csv files (/output/multi/).

 This code also produces (based on the previous computations) the following figures:
-- maps of flight and rail replacement as a function of the ban threshold (Figure 2 in article) (output in output/figs/img_map_replacement/),
+- maps of flight and rail replacement as a function of the ban threshold (Figure 2 in the article) (output in output/figs/img_map_replacement/),
-- average number of routes per day per airline as a function of the ban threshold (Figure 3 in article),
+- average number of routes per day per airline as a function of the ban threshold (Figure 3 in the article),
-- demand analysis at Madrid Barajas airport (LEMD) (Figure 7 in article),
+- demand analysis at Madrid Barajas airport (LEMD) (Figure 7 in the article),
-- daily average emissions shifted from air to rail as a function of the ban threshold (Figure 8 in article),
+- daily average emissions shifted from air to rail as a function of the ban threshold (Figure 8 in the article),
-- average number of possible itineraries within Peninsular Spain per trip type (flight, flight-flight, rail, rail-flight and flight-rail) as a function of the ban threshod (Figure 9 in article),
+- average number of possible itineraries within Peninsular Spain per trip type (flight, flight-flight, rail, rail-flight and flight-rail) as a function of the ban threshold (Figure 9 in the article),
 - mean time of possible itineraries within Peninsular Spain as a function of trip type (Figure 10 in the article)

 ### v.
 5_fleet_analysis.Rmd <a name="cmpt_5"></a>
 R Notebook code to analyse the fleet usage with the short-haul ban consideration.

 It generates the figures for:
-- the evolution of airline's utilisation factor as a function of ban threshold (Figure 4 in article),
+- the evolution of airline's utilisation factor as a function of ban threshold (Figure 4 in the article),
-- the variation of ground time as a function of the ban threshold (Figure 5 in article),
+- the variation of ground time as a function of the ban threshold (Figure 5 in the article),
-- the fleet size variation as a function of the ban threshold (Figure 6 in article)
+- the fleet size variation as a function of the ban threshold (Figure 6 in the article)

-In this case figures are not directly stored but displayed in notebook.
+In this case, figures are not directly stored but displayed in the notebook.

 ## 5. Authorship and License <a name="license"></a>
 Luis Delgado and Cesar Trapote-Barreira have written all the code.
-Data preparation, analysis and research were done in conjunction with Adeline Montlaur, Tatjana Bolić and Gérald Gurtner.
+Data preparation, analysis and overall research were done with Adeline Montlaur, Tatjana Bolić and Gérald Gurtner.

 The code is released under the GPL v3 licence.